Springfield police looking for missing 55-year-old man

 SPRINGFIELD, Mass.
 (WWLP) – Police in Springfield are asking for help finding a missing 55-year-old man.

-According to Springfield Police Spokesperson, Ryan Walsh, Desmond Ramsey was last seen June 6th and was reported missing June 11th by family members.
+According to Springfield Police Spokesperson, Ryan Walsh, Desmond Ramsay was last seen June 6th and was reported missing June 11th by family members.

-Walsh said he was last seen on Dickinson Street walking towards the “X.” Ramsey has been known to frequent areas around Frank’s Package Store and Dickinson Deli.
+Walsh said he was last seen on Dickinson Street walking towards the “X.” Ramsay has been known to frequent areas around Frank’s Package Store and Dickinson Deli.